 More advanced AI copywriting tools can do loads more.
 The best AI output comes from tools that are based on GPT-3, a language model developed by OpenAI.

-Jarvis comes with a full set of features that can help you with pretty much any writing-related task.
+Jasper comes with a full set of features that can help you with pretty much any writing-related task.
 So far I’ve used it to brainstorm headings and introductions, create article outlines, and write long-copy for blog articles.
 It also comes with lots of other functions that I haven’t tried yet, including social media ads.

 The limitations of AI writing tools